openjs-foundation/cross-project-council/GOVERNANCE.md

 The pull request may be fast-tracked if two CPC members approve the fast-tracking request.
 To land, the pull request itself still needs two CPC member approvals.

 CPC members may request fast-tracking of pull requests they did not author.
 In that case only, the request itself is also one fast-track approval.
 Upvote the comment anyway to avoid any doubt.

-To propose fast-tracking a pull request, apply the fast-track label.
-Then add a comment that CPC members may upvote.